dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 ???
-* keeping rows of one side even if don't have keys in other for instance
+* left/right: keeping rows of one side even if don't have matching keys in other for instance
 * generally full join or inner join are useful
 * oof